psychemedia/sin-eater-resources/src/_through_1880s.md

 Throughout the 1880s, occasional references to the sin-eater occurs in various *Notes and Queries* style columns, along with occasional reference works on folklore that make mentions of the tradition although add nothing of real substance to our understanding of it.

-Of these full length works, two publications perhaps stand out in particular: Paxton Hood's *Christmas Evans*, which added nothing new, but got noticed, and the publication of an edited edition of Aubrey's manuscripts, *Remaines of Gentilisme* by James Britten.
+Of these full length works, two publications perhaps stand out in particular: Paxton Hood's *Christmas Evans*, which added nothing new but did garner some attention, as well as provoking a brief exchange in the *Chirstian World* periodical, and the publication of an edited edition of Aubrey's manuscripts, *Remaines of Gentilisme* by James Britten.

 ## Around and About